isnetworkownership/documentations/android/tutorial.md

-the "test" stands for libtest.so which is placed in roblox -> view -> lib folder and either arm64-v8a or x86_64 depending on what ur emulator is, what is required to make our own library .so: installing android studio -> new project -> native cpp -> in the cpp folder theres a cpp main native-lib.cpp file
+the "test" stands for libtest.so which is placed in roblox -> view -> lib folder and either arm64-v8a or x86_64 depending on what ur emulator is, what is required to make our own library .so: installing android studio -> new project -> native cpp -> in the cpp folder theres a cpp main native-lib.cpp file that will be the main file for everything, ill add printsploit tut in part 2 soon,

 to find offsets we go to roblox -> View -> lib -> arm64-v8a/x86_64 -> libroblox.so put it in a shared folder with the pc and the emulator, we open it in ida and we in the "load a new file" popup we choose: fill segment gaps, manual load, then click the processor settings and uncheck simplify intrusctions and disable bl jumps, them edit arm architechture and choose ur arm64-v8a or the one u have etc then let it analyze fully,